ugurdonmez/pokemon-card-collection/README.md

 1. The app is deployed to the `gh-pages` branch via GitHub Actions.
 2. Make sure the `homepage` field in `package.json` is set to:

+---

+## Notes on Chart and Filtering Features

+In my experience, it is crucial to provide the ability to share charts and filtering states.
+This feature allows users to easily:

+- Share specific charts or filtered results via platforms like **Slack**.
+- Add direct links to specific filters or charts in documentation tools like **Confluence** or other collaborative platforms.

+### Implementation
+This capability has been carefully considered and implemented during development to ensure:
+- **Deep Linking**: Charts and filtering states are reflected in the URL, making them sharable.
+- **Reproducibility**: Shared links always lead to the same filtered data or chart view, ensuring consistency.

+This makes the application not just a tool for exploration but also a resource for collaboration and documentation within teams.

+---

 ## Features